marijnh/Eloquent-JavaScript/14_dom.md

 Some element ((attribute))s, such as `href` for links, can be accessed through a ((property)) of the same name on the element's ((DOM)) object.
-This is the case for a limited set of commonly used standard attributes.
+This is the case for a most commonly used standard attributes.

 {{index "data attribute", "getAttribute method", "setAttribute method", attribute}}